Sultech/simple-taskbar/README.md

 | **Never** | One button for every window. |

 When buttons are not combined, window labels can be hidden so that the buttons show icons only.
-If the taskbar is full, application overflow can show extra buttons in a popup.
-When overflow is disabled, a taskbar wider than the available panel area can be scrolled horizontally.
+If the taskbar or Dock is full, application overflow can show extra buttons in a popup.
+When overflow is disabled, an application bar wider than the available panel area can be scrolled along its length.
 The overflow popup has a taskbar-style flyout and an application-list style.
 Dragging works across the visible and overflow buttons, and the overflow popup remains open while dragging.
-With overflow disabled, scrolling over an overfull taskbar moves through its buttons instead of switching workspaces.
+With overflow disabled, scrolling over an overfull application bar moves through its buttons instead of switching workspaces.

 Other taskbar options include: